-Course tutor on behalf of MIP
+Course tutor on behalf of MIP Course julior on behalf of MIP

 I believe that is competent to practice

 Signature

 Date

 Placement Provider

 Client: I Have contract read and understood the

 Signature

 Date

 Student: I

 Signature

 Date

 It is the responsibility of the student to get this contract signed by each party, then for it to be photocopied, and one copy for MIP (to be kept in client file) and another for the Placement Provider to be given within 4 weeks.
 At any time I understand my supervisor may check the files to ensure these and other paperwork are complete.